-If your struggling to find the inspiration to get moving, try encouraging a friend, member of your family or your partner to commit to a winter exercise routine with you.
+If you're struggling to find the inspiration to get moving, try encouraging a friend, member of your family or your partner to commit to a winter exercise routine with you.
 Knowing that you are letting someone else down when cancelling a workout can make you feel less inclined to do so.
 It could also change your perspective on working out to being something a little more enjoyable and sociable.

 2. Exercise inside